salacika/DE1SQL/SQL4/README.md

 #### Difference between LEFT and INNER join
 The previous example returns all customers including the customers who have no order.
 If a customer has no order, the values in the column orderNumber and status are NULL.
 Try the same query with INNER join.

+#### Difference between LEFT and RIGHT join
+Right join is the mirror of the left join, you can achive the same results with both.
+Rarely used.

 #### WHERE with joins
 ```